turingschool/curriculum/source/projects/blogger.markdown

 #### Timestamps

 What is that `t.timestamps` doing there?
-It will create two columns inside our table titled `created_at` and `updated_at`.
-Rails will manage these columns for us, so when an article is created its `created_at` and `updated_at` are automatically set.
+It will create two columns inside our table named `created_at` and `updated_at`.
+Rails will manage these columns for us.
+When an article is created its `created_at` and `updated_at` are automatically set.
 Each time we make a change to the article, the `updated_at` will automatically be updated.
-Very handy.

 #### Running the Migration